-Because of its anti-inflammatory properties, a reduction of rhinitis, wheezing, runny nose and sore eyes, which are all related to the immune system response to microscopic pollen and other allergens, was observed due to the intake of Krill Oil.
+Because of its anti-inflammatory properties, a reduction of rhinitis, wheezing, runny nose, and sore eyes, which are all related to the immune system response to microscopic pollen and other allergens, was observed due to the intake of Krill Oil.

 A study in the December 2002 issue of the Journal of the American College of Nutrition reported that omega-3 fatty acids from fish oil can bring significant improvements for patients suffering from inflammatory and autoimmune diseases.

-Currently tests are designed to determine the effects of omega-3-rich Krill Oil for treating rheumatoid arthritis, multiple sclerosis, Crohn's disease and lupus.
+Currently tests are designed to determine the effects of omega-3-rich Krill Oil for treating rheumatoid arthritis, multiple sclerosis, Crohn's disease, and lupus.

-Recent studies with Krill Oil focus on prostate and breast cancer, because both cancers are hormone sensitive and Krill Oil has also proved to be a hormone regulator.
+Recent studies with Krill Oil focus on prostate and breast cancer because both cancers are hormone sensitive and Krill Oil has also proved to be a hormone regulator.

 Euphausia superba, is a multicellular species with the greatest accumulation (biomass) in the world.
-The estimated number of krill in the Southern Ocean, which surrounds Antarctica, amounts about 135 million tonnes to more than 6.7 billion tons.
+The estimated number of krill in the Southern Ocean, which surrounds Antarctica, amounts about 135 million tonnes to more than 6.7 billion tonnes.

 In recent years, the annual catch of commercial fishing in the Southern Ocean was 102.000 to 110.000 tonnes, far less than the cautious fixed quotas, of the International Commission for the conservation of Antarctic habitats (CCAMLR).
 This ensures the species conservation of Antarctic krill - and a continued production of this amazing oil - for the foreseeable future.